 Kuraburi is a small town, so don’t worry about getting lost.
 If there is anything in specific you do need to know about, just ask a member of Andaman Discoveries staff.

-Kuraburi is a small enough place to walk around, but motorbike taxis are situated outside of the market and can be hired for distances that are just too far to walk.
+Kuraburi is a small enough place to walk around or use a bicycle from the Kuraburi office, but motorbike taxis are situated outside of the market and can be hired for distances that are just too far to walk.
 We can also organize transportation for longer distances and activities.

 There is an Internet Café called “Friends De Sea” near the bus station.
 It is run by Pe Bee and Pe Da, both of whom speak very good English and make a great cup of coffee!

-Cucina Andaburi, located at the entrance to the Tararin River bungalows near the bridge serves excellent Thai and Western cuisine and has an English menu (open November – May).
-Great food is also available year-round at “the strip,” a row of restaurants next to the bus station.
+Local restaurant, located at the Kuraburi town serves excellent Thai and Western cuisine and has an English menu (open all year round).
+Great food is also available year-round at “the strip,” a row of restaurants next to the main road and the bus station.
 These restaurants offer a wide selection of Thai food, including Muslim pancakes called roti, which you can order with curry or banana (please do not drink alcohol at this restaurant).

 There is a bank, ATM, and post office in town on the opposite side of the road from the bus station that is open from 9am until 4pm.
 Money can be exchanged there.